TikTok’s ‘Knee Thing’ Is The Ultimate Foreplay Move

 @jxcydrip pls tell me y’all know what this is #OverShareInYourUnderwear #lgbt #lgbtq #viral #fypsounds #trending ♬ original sound - Tik Toker

-Others, like Rachel Ballinger, have pointed out that it's like the 'thigh thing' (essentially the same action but using one's thigh instead of their knee.
+Others, like author and podcaster Rachel Ballinger, have pointed out that it's like the 'thigh thing' (essentially the same action but using one's thigh instead of their knee).

-"If you're on top, you put your knee up so you're putting your thigh into their lady bits so when the grinding happens they're stimulated," Ballinger says on her podcast episode with Jojo Siwa.
+"If you're on top, you put your knee up so you're putting your thigh into their lady bits so when the grinding happens, they're stimulated," Ballinger says on her Rachel Uncensored podcast episode with Jojo Siwa.

 @loveablelilac So this is me discovering ‘the knee thing’ #fyp #trending #thekneething ♬ Monkeys Spinning Monkeys - Kevin MacLeod & Kevin The Monkey

-As TikTokers share their particularly cryptic takes on the trend (primarily for censorship reasons), commenters are split between those still being confused by the 'knee thing' and those realising they had been doing it all along.
+As TikTokers share their particularly vague takes on the trend (primarily for censorship reasons), commenters are split between those still being confused by the 'knee thing' and those realizing they had been doing it all along.

-Note: This article was originally posted on Refinery29 UK, but has been lightly edited.